Office of Emergency Management

 The Office is responsible for coordinating all large scale emergencies.
 OEM is responsible for maintaining the Township Emergency Management plan and to provide resources to all Township Department during emergencies or in times of crisis.
 In addition, the Office works closely with the Morris County Office of Emergency Management and the New Jersey State, Office of Emergency Management.

 The Office of Emergency Management also coordinates a Citizen Emergency Response Team (CERT).
-Currently, Andy Schmidt is the CERT Coordinator for Jefferson Township.
+Currently, Linda Hamer is the CERT Coordinator for Jefferson Township.
 The CERT program is voluntary and is always seeking volunteers.
 Training is provided.
 For more information, go to the CERT information site.

 The coordinators can be contacted through the Police Chief's Office at 973-208-6151.